HaoWuLab-Bioinformatics/CTPredictor/README.md

 scipy

 ## Usage
+Perform the following steps in each folder named after the dataset:
 First, you should extract features of data, you can run the script to extract smoothed bin contact probabilit (SBCP), small intra-domain contact probability (SICP), and smoothed small intra-domain contact probability (SSICP) features as follows:
 `python ./generate_features/generate_feature_sicp.py`
 `python ./generate_features/generate_feature_ssicp.py`